 While slate is a conductor of heat and is essentially fireproof, we recommend not cooking food on it.
 Thicker slates may be able to take the heat from a backyard BBQ, but thinner cuts used for cheeseboards can crack or break under intense heat.
 Similarly, large fluctuations in temperature could also permanently damage your slate by creating large flakes or cracks.
 If you plan on heating or chilling your slate, make sure it has a chance to come back to room temperature before washing or using it again.

-Most slate boards are sealed with an FDA-approved sealant coat that is food safe and keeps your slate in proper condition.
-Some slate makers, like Bison Hill Stonecrafts, use a onetime coat that is meant to last a lifetime, so you don’t have to worry about it.
+Most slate boards are sealed with an FDA-approved sealant coat that is food-safe and keeps your slate in proper condition.
+Some slate cheese board makers use a one-time coat that is meant to last a lifetime, so you don’t have to worry about it.
 Other boards, however, may need reapplication after an extended period of use.
 You can find a food-safe mineral oil online and apply it to your slate after it has been washed and dried to help maintain its polished look.

 Removing cheesy oil residue and bread crumbs can be done without filling your kitchen sink with soapy water.
 In fact, we recommend that you don’t submerge your board.
 Water that is too hot or too cold could harm the slate, while rough movements from the dishwasher could crack it or cause flakes.